FAQs

 Alocuro’s PRO-PRP system has been developed using these best-practice protocols in collaboration with clinicians, biomedical engineers, and researchers.
 When used correctly, PRP can stimulate natural tissue regeneration, reduce recovery time, and improve pain and mobility in many patients.

 • Yes.
 PRP is WADA-compliant and approved by the International Olympic Committee (IOC) for use in all professional and elite athletes.
+Many elite athletes utilise PRP treatment to hasten recovery and reduce downtime from injury.

 • PRP preparation involves the following steps: